 - Namibia has the largest amount of free roaming cheetahs in the world.
 Over the years, the cheetah population has declined a lot worldwide, due to habitat loss, but also due to conflicts with local farmers.
 Namibia has put a lot of effort in the conservation of cheetahs.
 Approximately 2500 – 3000 cheetahs are living in Namibia.
 Cheetahs are amazing animals.
 With a speed of around 113 km/hour they are by far the fastest land mammals on the planet.
 I recently managed to see a cheetah kill in the wild and what an experience.
 They are really fast.
 It was amazing to see how fast they close the gap between themselves and their prey.

-- Another interesting facts about Namibia is that the country is home to two large but very distinct deserts, the Namib desert and the Kalahari desert.
+- An interesting Namibia facts is that the country is home to two large but very distinct deserts, the Namib desert and the Kalahari desert.
 They each have a different look and geological structure.
 The Kalahari desert is semi arid sandy desert, covering parts of Namibia, South Africa and Botswana.
 It does get slightly more rainfall than the Namib desert and therefore attracts a large variety of wildlife and supports different types of vegetation.

 - Since 1993 the legal currency is the Namibian Dollar.
 Previously the South African Rand was used when they were still under South African rule.
 However, the SA Rand is still accepted as legal tender, since the Namibian dollar is pegged to the Rand.
 The exchange rate is 1:1 and the currencies are just mixed in Namibia.
 However, the Namibian Dollar is not accepted anywhere in South Africa.
 So when you continue travelling to South Africa make sure you spend or change all your money in the country.